gideon-ogunbanjo/GraphGenius/README.md

-# GraphGia - Data Visualization & Exploration Dashboard
+# GraphGia - Data Visualization & Exploration Tool
 ### Overview

 GraphGia is a data visualization & Exploration tool, designed to allow users upload their CSV or Excel files and visualize, explore, clean and manipulate the uploaded data easily!